Rodent Analgesia Service

 What you receive:

-- RARC VS will give Buprenorphine ER pre-procedure in cases when surgical analgesia is requested.
+- RARC VS will administer Ethiqa XR pre-procedure when analgesia is requested.

-- You must describe all procedures and subsequent analgesia (i.e. Buprenorphine ER) in your animal-use protocol.
+- You must describe all procedures and subsequent analgesia (e.g., Ethiqa XR) in your animal-use protocol.
 See language below.*

 - You must clearly mark the cages of all animals receiving RARC analgesia services.